Refer to the NEMT Guide for information about procedures.

-Example: Recipient is picked up at point A and transported to point B service provider.
-The transportation provider then transports the recipient from point B service provider to point C service provider and then to final destination A. This is three trip legs or units.
+Example: Member is picked up at point A and transported to point B service provider.
+The transportation provider then transports the member from point B service provider to point C service provider and then to final destination A. This is three trip legs or units.

 MHCP covers transportation between two hospitals, two LTC facilities, or two medical or residential facilities or other similar or same facilities or locations when a medically necessary health service that is part of the member’s plan of care is not available at the originating facility.